 The entire user experience is really enjoyable!

-I’m going to outline some of the work I’ve done getting this blog started and some of the things I’ve learnt along the way.
-Here’s is a list of things I’ve worked through and will blog about over the coming weeks;
+I'm going to outline some of the work I've done getting this blog started and some of the things I've learnt along the way.
+As the posts become available I'll update the links below;

-- Hosting on Azure using Static Web Apps.
+- Hosting on Github and Azure using Static Web Apps.

-- How Github Actions and Static Apps allow for a full test process.
+- How Github Actions and Static Web Apps allow for a full development lifecycle.

 - Using WebDev to improve the efficiency of my site.